-As you gear up for Thanksgiving, you may feel creative fatigue making the same items as last year, especially if you have guests visiting and you want to impress them.
+As you gear up for Thanksgiving, you may feel creative fatigue making the same items as last year.
+And even if you're only serving your immediate household, you still want the meal to be special!
 The easiest way to spice up tired, old menus is by substituting in modern takes on classic dishes, showing off what you can do in the kitchen while still sticking with holiday flavors.

 Accomplishing this balancing act can prove difficult, as finding brand-new takes on classic recipes can eat up a huge amount of time.
-If you need to coordinate an entire holiday get-together, such a feat might seem impossible.
 But fear not—we've rounded up some of the best modern twists on Thanksgiving staples.
 Get ready to get creative with these 30 nontraditional Thanksgiving recipes we think might just become instant classics.

 Autumn Glow Salad with Lemon Dressing

 If you're getting tired of the regular salads you always prepare for Thanksgiving, this recipe presents a great seasonal twist on a classic.
 Apples pair beautifully with freekeh (or another grain of your choice) and a mix of spices.
 The result will remind you of the holiday spirit, while still being fun enough to treat your tastebuds.

 Nothing serves to impress like mini pastries.
 These cranberry brie tarts will do the trick, and they're easier to make than you think.

 Looking for a recipe with more local flavor?
 Don't miss The Top Thanksgiving Recipe from Every State.

 Instead of placing a bowl of loose nuts and fruit out, why not mix up the usual by serving this assorted array of spiced nuts?
 They're simple to make—just roast the nuts in the oven with a variety of herbs and seasonings, and you're sure to impress your company.